cugos/cugos.github.com/meetings/_posts/2022-12-21-cugos_monthly.md

 lat:
 lng:
 category: meetings
-notes:
+notes: Last CUGOS meeting of the year - informal
 ---

 Join us for Holiday GeoBeers (joint with Seattle Maptime group) in a casual setting at Optimism Brewing Company (Capitol Hill near the intersection of Broadway and E Union) for some 'GeoBeers' !

-What to expect
-Good times with fellow mappers!
+What to expect: Good times with fellow mappers!
 Geo and non-geo talk!

 What to bring:
 Yourself!